 - Basic £5.99/month – Watch on 1 device at a time, only on Standard Definition.

-- Regular £7.99/month – Watch on 2 devices at a time, with High Definition streaming
+- Regular £8.99/month – Watch on 2 devices at a time, with High Definition streaming

 The basic tier is pretty useless these days, unless you have a particularly old TV without HD capabilities, or you miss the days of VHS tapes.

 The second tier is good if you’re not planning to watch 4K content, and two devices at a time are enough for you.
 If you’re watching the telly in the living room, your wife/husband is watching in the bedroom, and your kid is watching on the bus to school – that’s already three devices, and you would need the higher tier.

 If you have a big family, and/or planning to watch 4K content (of course, you need a compatible 4K TV and streamer), you might want to consider the premium tier.

-Last year, Netflix also added the ability to download some of the programmes to your phone – that’s useful if you’re going to watch something in a place without broadband (the tube, for example, as long as it’s not rush hour on the Central line, in which case – good luck), or if you don’t want to run through your monthly data allowance on your phone.
+A couple of years ago, Netflix also added the ability to download some of the programmes to your phone – that’s useful if you’re going to watch something in a place without broadband (the tube, for example, as long as it’s not rush hour on the Central Line, in which case – good luck), or if you don’t want to run through your monthly data allowance on your phone.
 So you download the programme back home, when you’re on WiFi, and then watch it whenever – and wherever you want.